kenmcgarry/UKCI2017-AR/data/README.md

 # **Important!
 The files downloaded from the FDA are really huge - GitHub wont allow anything bugger than 25MB.
 I managed to get the INDICATIONS for the four quarters of 2016 into one zip but the others are individual zip files - sorry!
 It's either my zip files or downlaod direct from FDA.

-AERS are available both in ASCII and XML formats.
+FAERS (Adverse Event Reporting System )are available both in ASCII and XML formats.
 The ASCII files are encoded in UTF-8, which provides for the most compact practical form of information storage;
 although this also occasionally causes question marks to (literally) appear when characters are used that are not encoded by UTF-8.
 A quarterly report contains several subsets